justinb14/sandwich_shop/prompt.md

 All changes should be reflected immediately in the UI.
 The cart's total price should always be accurate.
 The user should receive feedback (e.g., a snackbar) when an item is removed or updated.

+- **Prompt 2**: Add one new screen to your app.
+This can be a profile or sign-up/sign-in screen where users can enter and/or view their details.
+For now, you can add a link to this screen at the bottom of your order screen (we will fix this in the next exercise).
+There’s no need to perform any actual authentication or data persistence yet.

+- **Prompt 3**: Let’s enhance our app’s navigation by adding a Drawer menu.
+A Drawer is a panel that slides in from the edge of a Scaffold to show the app’s main navigation options.
+You can read more about it in its documentation page.

+Ask your AI assistant to explain how Drawer widgets work and how they integrate with the AppBar.
+Could you make this drawer accessible from all screens in your app?
+Is there any way to reduce the redundant code that this creates?
+As an extra challenge, make the navigation of your website responsive (different screen widths should make the navigation look and act differently).
+(Re)visit exercise 6 from Worksheet 2 for a hint.

+Make sure to add this new task to the requirements.md instead of creating a new one.
+The existing information and completed tasks should technically speed up the implementation of the new feature and make it more consistant.

+As always, update your widget tests to cover the new navigation drawer (or generally, navigation) functionality.